Compare our best business savings account

 Instant and easy access accounts

-If you would like to earn interest on your business’ savings, but might need to access it then an instant or easy access account is a good option.
-These accounts offer flexibility as you can withdraw and deposit when you wish, but note easy access accounts sometimes have restrictions attached so you might only be able to withdraw a few times a year.
+If you would like to earn interest on your business’ savings, but might need to access it quickly, then an instant or easy access account is a good option.
+These accounts offer flexibility as you can withdraw and deposit when you wish, but note that some easy access accounts sometimes have restrictions attached, meaning you might only be able to withdraw a few times a year.

 Notice savings accounts

-A notice savings account requires you to give notice before withdrawing, but notice periods can range from seven days to 180 days so you can find one to suit your needs.
-Depending on the notice period, you can normally get a higher interest rate than an instant access as there is slightly less flexibility involved.
+A notice savings account requires you to give notice before withdrawing, but notice periods can range from seven days to 180 days - so be sure to find one to suit your needs.
+Depending on the notice period, you can normally get a higher interest rate than an instant access as there is slightly less flexibility.

 Fixed-term savings accounts

 If you won’t need to touch your savings for a period of time, then it’s worth exploring a fixed-term savings account.
 The terms range from six months to five years, but it will give you the opportunity to take advantage of higher interest rates.
-However, only choose a fixed-term if you definitely won’t need the money, as you will be penalised for withdrawals before the term ends.
+However, only choose a fixed-term if you definitely won’t need the money for the fixed period set out in the terms of the account.
+You may be penalised for withdrawals before the term ends.

 Our best easy access business savings account